 2 Classification of Cosmetic Products

-According to the previous CHSR, cosmetics in China were categorized as special use (9 categories) and non-special use cosmetics.
+Previously, according to the use purpose, cosmetics in China were categorized as special use (9 categories) and non-special use cosmetics.
 Under the new CSAR, cosmetics are categorized as special cosmetics and general cosmetics.
 The categories of special cosmetics are reduced to 5+1.
 Other cosmetics are general cosmetics.

 Cosmetic Categories Under CHSR (Previous)